The Amara Editor has warning messages built in to help you catch errors.

 Subtitles can't be blank Warning Message

-This warning message usually appears in the Review section in the Progress Panel on the top right section of the Editor window, as shown on the screenshot below:
+This warning message usually appears in the Review section in the Progress Panel on the top left section of the Editor window, as shown on the screenshot below:

 This warning message means that at least one subtitle lacks text or timing.
 Subtitles that have empty or untimed cells cannot be marked as completed.

-If you see exclamation marks in subtitle cells, these alert you to the following potential issues.
+These exclamation marks alert you to the following potential issues.

 Subtitle cells that are too short will only display briefly and can be hard for viewers to read.
 Adjust the subtitle cell on the Timeline to increase the length of time the subtitle appears on the screen.

-The Timing error in subtitle message is a clickable link; when you click on it, it takes you to the first subtitle cell that has a timing issue, for example it might look something like this:
+The Go to timing error message is a clickable link; when you click on it, it takes you to the first subtitle cell that has a timing issue, for example it might look something like this:

-The Complete button, Approve button, and/or the rest of the progression panel is not visible.
+Issue: the Complete button, Approve button, and/or the rest of the Progression Panel is not visible.